uratol/berryql/README.md

 Example (excerpt adapted from tests):

 - File: `tests/schema.py` builds the runtime Strawberry schema from Berry’s registry.
-- You only need to provide an async SQLAlchemy session via GraphQL context as `db_session`.
+- You only need to provide an async SQLAlchemy session via GraphQL context as `db_session` or `db`.

 Highlights in the example below: